elunna/nerfhack-changelog/README.md

 ### VALKYRIE
 * More fire traps on valk quest
+* Valkyries get a winter wolf cub as a starting pet.

 ### WIZARD
 * Most of the wizard's combat based skills have been restricted and removed (Evil)